 Application: Please contact MAP staff to be added to the application notification e-mail list.

-The Museum Assessment Program (MAP) is supported through a cooperative agreement between the Institute of Museum and Library Services and the American Alliance of Museums.
-It is designed to help museums assess their strengths and weaknesses, and plan for the future.
+The CAP program is supported through a cooperative agreement between the Institute of Museum and Library Services and the Foundation of the American Institute for Conservation.

 Grant amount: up to $6,000

 Preservation Needs Assessments; Consultations; Training; Purchase of storage or environmental monitoring equipment.

 Deadline: July 19, 2018 - Updated guidelines Now Available

 Grant amount: up to $350,000 for Implementation Grants; $50,000 for Foundation Grants

 Planning; Assessments; Digitization; Rehousing; Conservation treatment leading to enhanced access.

 Organization and presentation of digitization events for the community.